-In addition to the explosives quantitatively analyzed for impacts on protected species shown in Table 3.0-7, the Navy uses some very small impulsive sources (less than 0.1 pounds net explosive weight), categorized in bin E0, that are not anticipated to result in takes of protected species.
+In addition to the explosives quantitatively analyzed for impacts on marine mammals and sea turtles shown in Table 3.0-7, the Navy uses some very small impulsive sources (less than 0.1 pounds net explosive weight), categorized in bin E0, that are not anticipated to result in takes of marine mammals or sea turtles.
 Quantitative modeling in multiple locations has validated that these sources have a very small zone of influence.
-These E0 charges, therefore, are categorized as de minimis sources and are qualitatively analyzed to determine the appropriate determinations under NEPA in the appropriate resource impact analyses, as well as under the MMPA and the ESA.
+These E0 charges, therefore, are categorized as de minimis sources for marine mammals and sea turtles and are qualitatively analyzed to determine the appropriate determinations under NEPA in the appropriate resource impact analyses, as well as under the MMPA and the ESA.